torps/torps/README.md

   </pre></code>
   The script util/examine_process_output.py can be fed the output of the process command to provide convenient statistics to help make this decision.

-  found in the consensus and matched with a descriptor from the descriptor archive.
   2. Run simulations over a given period.
 This is done with the following command:
   <pre><code>python pathsim.py simulate [nsf dir] [# samples] [tracefile] [user model] [output]
         [adv guard cons bw] [adv exit cons bw] [adv time] [num adv guards]